Norway women's national ice hockey team

 The Norway women's national ice hockey team is the women's national ice hockey team in Norway.
 The team represents Norway at the International Ice Hockey Federation (IIHF)'sWorld Women's Championships and is controlled by Norges Ishockeyforbund.
 Women's ice hockey is growing in popularity in Norway and the number of Norwegian women's ice hockey players registered with the IIHF has increased from 482 in 2011 to 702 in 2019.

 Tournament record

 Olympic Games

 Norway has never participated in the Women's hockey Olympic tournament.

 World Championship

-Norway participated in every World Women's Championship, realizing its best performance during the first three tournaments by garnering a sixth-place finish.
+Norway participated in every Women's World Championship, realizing its best performance during the first three tournaments by garnering a sixth-place finish.
 In 1999, it failed to qualify for Group A, and has since competed in the lower levels.
 From 2001 until 2005, the Norway players competed in series to be relegated or promoted between the first and second division.
 Since 2007, they have competed in Division I. Of note, the National Under-18 team competes in Division I for its respective category.